Vehicle blind spot: Aircraft

 Blind spots also exist around aircraft (helicopters, airships, airplanes, gliders).
-When the aircraft (airplane) accelerates for take off, increasing the size of the blind spot below fuselage.
-Heavier aircraft can have up to several meters of blind spot.
+When the aircraft (airplane) accelerates for take off, the size of the blind spot below fuselage increases.
+Heavier aircraft can have up to several meters of blind spots.
 This is generally known as the dead visual range of an aircraft.
 To address this, cameras are sometimes placed in the front of the aircraft to cover the missing field of view.